Clarence Dickinson: Legacy

-A music festival in honor of Clarence Dickinson and in memory of his wife Helen Dickinson was held on April 27, 1958 in New York's Riverside Church.
+A music festival in honor of Clarence Dickinson and in memory of his wife Helen Dickinson was held on April 27, 1958, in New York's Riverside Church.
 Many choirs, conductors, organists, and soloists participated, among them Virgil Fox and Leo Sowerby.
 Sowerby's organ work Eternal Light was written for the occasion and given its premiere by Dickinson.
 At this festival he was given the sobriquet the Dean of American Church Music.

-The Journal of Church Music's October 1969 issue was a memorial issue dedicated to Dickinson.
+The Journal of Church Music dedicated its October 1969 issue as a memorial to Dickinson.

 His widow Lois donated his archives to William Carey College.
 After Lois' death in 1972, her sisters gifted the entire contents of Dickinson's study to the college.
 The collection includes a desk that once belonged to his cousin Emily Dickinson, one of the rare surviving copies of Jeremiah Ingalls' A Songster's Companion, and correspondence with musical and church figures of his day.
 The college named the Clarence Dickinson Memorial Library of Church Music in his honor.

 The American Guild of Organists named the Clarence Dickinson Society, its legacy and planned giving program, in his honor.

 Sculptor Paul Fjelde created a portrait of Dickinson in 1959.

 Several works are dedicated to Dickinson, including: